h3x/dotfiles/README.md

 keeper
 ranger

+## Future Ideas
+Write a nvim plugin to associate files with their tests. eg: cmd/
+    blah/
+      mything.go
+  tests/
+    test_mything.go
+    test_mything2.go

+we could associate mything, and the test_mything files regardless of file structure or nameing (would require manually associating these).
+So you could be in mything.go and just hit <leader>mt or whatever, and your given a list with test_mything and test_mything2, as these 2 files have been associated with our code file.
+Likewise, if we are in test_mything file, and hit the <leader>mt, we can jump straight to mything.go as this test file is for that code

+apparently we should persist these associations in either
+    ~/.local/state/nvim
+    ~/.cache/nvim

+have to look into it more. might be fun.

 ## License
 Unless otherwise marked, everything in this repo is licenced under the WTFPL license terms
 ```       DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE